 Complete and sign the Transfer form and submit to the Board.
 The transfer takes effect upon Board confirmation

-Download Transfer of UK FTA Beef Quota Allowance form below.
+Download the Transfer of UK FTA Beef Quota Allowance form below.

-A holder of Production History may transfer all or part of its Production History for a given Production Season to a Qualifying Company.
+A holder of Production and/or Export History may transfer all or part of its Production and/or Export History for a given Production Season or Export Year to a Qualifying Company.

 Complete and sign the Transfer form and submit to the Board.
 The transfer takes effect upon Board confirmation and will be valid for any future Quota Years, in terms of the General Quota Allowance Allocation formula.

-Download Transfer of UK FTA Beef Production History form
+Download Transfer of UK FTA Beef Production History and/or Export History form

 Quota allowance application closing dates